 You need more than technical chops to succeed as an independent developer.
 You need business sense as well.
 In September 2016, join some of the most experienced entrepreneurs and leaders in our community as they gather to talk about the business of iOS and Mac development.

 Great talks.
 New connections.
 Ample time for discussion and shared experiences.
 This is Release Notes 2016.

 “Attending Release Notes was a joy.
 The venue is unique and beautiful—I was raving about it all weekend to my family.
 The presentations were thoughtful, the atmosphere fun and respectful, and the “dine around” dinner allowed me to meet a whole lot of people I might not have gotten to know otherwise.Attending Release Notes was a joy.
 The venue is unique and beautiful—I was raving about it all weekend to my family.
 The presentations were thoughtful

 An exceptional group of indie developers, journalists, entrepreneurs, and leaders from the iOS and Mac development community is ready to share knowledge and experience with you.

-Christina Warren is Mashable’s Senior Tech Writer, where she is “a marquis voice in defining Gizmodo’s point of view on the major stories of the day, as well as breaking stories of her own and doing the kind of vital and expert reporting that can move and shape a conversation.”
+Christina Warren is Gizmodo’s Senior Tech Writer, where she is “a marquis voice in defining Gizmodo’s point of view on the major stories of the day, as well as breaking stories of her own and doing the kind of vital and expert reporting that can move and shape a conversation.”
 She has been featured on CNN, NPR, Bloomberg, WSJRadio, the BBC, Fox News and Marketplace Radio.
 As a speaker, Christina has presented at Yale University, the Handheld Librarian Conference, SXSW Interactive, NAB Show, ANA, MediaVest and Zenith’s Mobile Agency Day and the Tribeca Film Festival.
 Christina lives in Brooklyn with her husband and their computer collection.

 Greg Pierce is the founder of Agile Tortoise, an independent software development company specializing in iOS productivity and utility apps.
 Through his apps, like Drafts and Interact, and the creation of the x-callback-url spec, Greg has been a champion of automation on iOS.